-On Cvent Blog, my new feature has just been released about the Flower Carpet rolled out in Brussels every other year.
-Competing to design and create flower carpets would be a unique activitiy for corporate team building to strengthen brainstorming skills and the ability to create results in at tight timeframe.
+The Flower Carpet is rolled out in Brussels every other year.
+Competing to design and create flower carpets would be a unique activity for corporate team building to strengthen brainstorming skills and the ability to create results in tight timeframe.
 Historical venues, breweries, and parks are available for corporate events.

 There is no shortage of historical sites to explore in Belgium.
-In Antwerp, the warehouses of the Red Star Line, which transported milliions of immigrants to Ellis Island, will soon be opening as a museum.
-Bruges, which was hardly distrurbed during World War II, has been designated as a UNESCO world heritage sits.
-Its boundaries are unchnaged since the Middle Ages.
+In Antwerp, the warehouses of the Red Star Line, which transported millions of immigrants to Ellis Island, will soon be opening as a museum.
+Bruges, which was hardly disturbed during World War II, has been designated as a UNESCO world heritage sits.
+Its boundaries are unchanged since the Middle Ages.

-Historical areas an venues are being restored to their pre-World War II glory.
-For example, the historical area of Frankfurt is being resorted and corporate teams can explore castles and palaces in many parts of Germany.
+Historical areas and venues are being restored to their pre-World War II glory.
+For example, the historical area of Frankfurt is being restored and corporate teams can explore castles and palaces in many parts of Germany.

 Annual events like Oktoberfest and the Christmas markets offer many possiblitities as a backdrop for team building simulations and team events.